uoou/WarOfTheGhosts/README.md

 ##### Thesis

 Today's disciplinary histories have obscured the intellectual wealth of the recent past, erroneously presenting the 'founders' as doing the same kind of thing as today's academics.
-By exploring the (overlooked) historical thought of three major thinkers - Marshall (economics), Bartlett (psychology), and Tolkien (English) - the essay reveals a now lost rounded globe of knowledge.
+By exploring the (overlooked) historical thought of three major thinkers - Marshall (economics), Bartlett (psychology), and Tolkien (English) - the essay brings to light a now lost rounded globe of knowledge.